 If time isn't an issue, listen patiently to the answer, then redirect your question in a different way.
 Don't allow yourself to appear frustrated that it's taking several attempts to get an answer.
-Outward calmness shows the politician that he's not getting under your skin, even if that's what he wants to do.
+Outward calmness shows the subject that he's not getting under your skin, even if that's what he wants to do.

-Standing Your Ground Is Important When Challenged
+Standing Your Ground

 When the heat's on him, expect one of these three retreat tactics:

-1. He will go into shutdown mode, not answer anything, and may try to leave the room.
+- He will go into shutdown mode, not answer anything, and may try to leave the room.

-Solution: let him vent while keeping him in his seat.
+Solution: Let him vent while keeping him in his seat.
 Remind him that you're giving him the chance to make his case to your audience, but he has to speak and not waste this opportunity.

-2. He will turn into the questioner and ask you your opinion.
+- He will turn into the questioner and ask you your opinion.

-Solution: If he says, "Don't you think as a journalist that I've been mistreated and deserve more respect?" say that the answer is up to a judge, or voters, and is not your call to make.
+Solution: If he says, "Don't you think that I've been mistreated and deserve more respect?" say that the answer is up to a judge, or voters, and is not your call to make.
 Responding with, "Let me ask the questions," is likely too aggressive in an already tense environment.

-3. He will accuse you of political bias and sinister motives.
+- He will accuse you of political bias and sinister motives.